electrode-io/fynpo/packages/fyn/README.md

 * `progress` - `normal`
 * `logLevel` - `info`

-# node_modules Compatibility
+# fyn Compatibility

-`fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.
+* `fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.

-The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with NodeJS.
+* The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with NodeJS.
 The only caveat is NodeJS module loader always resolve a package's path to its real path.

+  For example, if `A` depends on `B@1.0.0` that's not at the top level, then `node_modules/A/node_modules/B` is a symlink to `node_modules/B/__fv_/1.0.0/B`.

+  Without preserve symlinks, `B`'s path would be resolved to the real path `node_modules/B/__fv_/1.0.0/B`, instead of the symlink path `node_modules/A/node_modules/B`.

-If you want to keep the symlink path, set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
+  If you want to keep the symlink path, then set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
+It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which is not something good anyways.

-`fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.
+* `fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.

 # Using flat-module